 During your event, please remember to do two things:

 Take some photos of your event - they don’t need to be amazing!

 Read this message at the start of the event

 You can also consider livestreaming your event, if you want to reach a broader audience!
 You'll need a steady internet connection, and either a laptop or phone to record your event.
 Instructions on how to broadcast your event can be found here.

 We don’t want to ask you to fill in large numbers of forms, or do too much admin as part of hosting these events.
 However, we do need to confirm if your event happens and some simple details about it.

-Fill in a short form about your event here, it should only take a few minutes.
-Once you do this, we’ll email you an official certificate to recognize you held an event.
+Complete satellite event report: The form for giving us feedback on how your event went can be accessed here.
+Once you do this, we’ll email you an official certificate to recognise you held an event.

 [Optional] If you want to share the slides from your meeting with the world, and track how many people view/download and share them you can use our presentation sharing system.
 Simply email firstname.lastname@example.org with the subject as a presentation title, message body as a description, and attach your presentation and you'll be emailed a public link and permanent identifier for the talk.

 While planning your event, please don’t forget the following guidelines: